dhanushka2001/OpenGL-3D-Render-Recorder/README.md

       }
   }
   ```
 * The next step is to create the texture atlas that will store all the rasterized glyphs (characters) in the font, we put this in its own function as well.
+You should create a Glyph ``struct`` and a glyphs ``map`` to the top of your ``main.cpp`` code that will store info about each glyph.
   ```cpp
   struct Glyph {
       float textureX, textureY;  // Texture coordinates in the atlas